 The focus of drilling during International Ocean Discovery Program (IODP) Expedition 362 was within the oceanic plate offshore the north Sumatran forearc (Figures F3, F4).
 The sedimentary succession on the 60-70 Ma basaltic crust of the oceanic plate comprises a basal pelagic layer overlain by sediments of the Nicobar Fan.
-This succession may be comparable to some other subduction margins, but here the sediments are thicker (as thick as 4-5 km at the deformation front offshore North Sumatra), are thought to have accumulated over a longer time based on along-margin (longitudinal) sediment transport from the Himalayan collision zone (unlike the Cascadia and Alaska margins with large influxes of Quaternary sediment transported across the forearc (lateral input) onto the oceanic/subducting plate), and are expected to be in thermal equilibrium.
-The Sunda margin is therefore likely to have physical and mechanical properties different from other studied input sections, such as Nankai, Japan, Costa Rica, and Cascadia, but is of direct relevance to several other undersampled, thickly sedimented subduction margins with limited earthquake records and unknown hazard potential (e.g., the southern Lesser Antilles and the Makran).
+This succession may be comparable to some other subduction margins, but here the sediments are thicker (as thick as 4-5 km at the deformation front offshore North Sumatra), are thought to have accumulated over a long time period from the Himalayan collision zone in contrast to the Cascadia and Alaska margins with large influxes of Quaternary sediment transported across the forearc (lateral input) onto the oceanic/subducting plate, and are expected to be in thermal equilibrium.
+The Sunda margin is therefore likely to have physical and mechanical properties different from other studied input sections, such as Nankai, Japan, Costa Rica, and Cascadia, but is of direct relevance to several other undersampled thickly sedimented subduction margins with limited earthquake records and unknown hazard potential (e.g., the southern Lesser Antilles and the Makran).